wabiconf/2025/posters/index.md

 ## WABI 2025 Poster presentations

-Poster presenters, please place your posters on the board marked by the number lister here for your poster.
+Poster presenters, please place your posters on the board marked by the number listed here for your poster.

+Make the posters at most 4 ft wide and 3 ft high.

 <table><thead>
 <tr><th>Poster number</th><th>Authors</th><th>Title</th></tr>